Teach in the USA for up to 3+ years at K-12 schools

 J-1 visa consular interview fee: $160 (payable to US consulate)

-US Federal (and State) Income Taxes: Federal and state income tax must be paid by J-1 Exchange Teachers.
+Federal and state income tax withholding - Federal and state income tax must be paid by J-1 Exchange Teachers.
 We recommend that Exchange Teachers consult qualified school personnel and accounting professionals for tax advice.
+8% (US average) of your wages depending on local regulations and federal tax bracket – Federal Income Tax Return Calculator